adiehl96/obsidian-gallery/README.md

 ## 1.1.4
  - GH#16 Changed how pathing and caching are handled while trying to account for multilingual file paths
  - Some other small cleanup

-## 1.1.3
- - GH#16 sometimes if your info block path was wrong in just the right way it would break all the other links in the file while trying to fix the path.
-Now it just suggests the path it thinks you should use instead of trying to change it automagically
- - Swapped out some text buttons for icon buttons
- - Adding an option to rename image files and update their path in the meta file(if they have one)

 This is a continuation of developement from Darakah's obsidian-gallery, found here https://github.com/Darakah/obsidian-gallery